Business Compliance12 min read1 May 2026

 Step 2: Determine Your Industry-Specific Licences

-Below are the most common licence categories for Singapore SMEs.
+Here are the most common categories:

 Food and Beverage